mwlon/python-rant/rant.md

 In other words, what should be an `O(1)` coding time change costs `O(n)` coding time when using this pattern.

 Also, clarity is forfeit.
-The only way to know the order of results `fn` results is to check its definition; you can no longer ask for `result.a`.
+The only way to know the order of results `fn` returns is to check its definition; you can no longer ask for `result.a`.

 If your Python software project exhibits this pattern, I offer my sympathy.
 Python got you hooked by giving you that first use for (what seemed to be) free.

 <h3>2.
+Python environments are hell.</h3>

+I'm not the first one to [remark on this](https://xkcd.com/1987/).
+Working with pip, Conda, and global and virtual versions of Python is such a nightmare that I don't want to get into it here.
+I've had far more trouble with package and version management in Python than any other language.

+In Python, elaborate tools like Conda are necessities.
+Some packages simply have contradictory version requirements, making them impossible to install together.
+For me, not too long ago, that was `tensorflow` and `jupyter`.
+The most practical way to dev around this is with Conda, which uses virtual environments.
+I now have one environment for `tensorflow` and one for `jupyter`.
+It's just an utter drain to keep all your packages happy and to switch between environments.

+Plus, your system will look very complicated for those cases when you really need to debug a package issue.
+It will be a nightmare of pipes, paths, and directories.
+That XKCD comic I linked shows it best.

+Better languages avoid these issues by mostly relying on project-level dependencies, rather than globally-installed packages.
+In my view, packages should be cached locally for projects to access with specific version requirements, rather than forcing all projects in an environment to share the same global packages.
+NPM for JavaScript does alright by mostly sticking to per-project dependencies (but it unfortunately it lacks a global cache).
+Build tools and package managers for just about any other language seem to have figured out what Python has not.

+<h3>3.
 Python built-in functions are lame.</h3>

-<h4>2a.
+<h4>3a.
 They steal the good variable names.</h4>

 I can't use `file` or `dir` or `len` or `id` or `input` for my variables names without overriding some built-in function?
 Those are often the names I want to give to variables!
 As a result, I often see (and, shamefully, use) lousy variable names like `f` for files.

-<h4>2b.
+<h4>3b.
 They cause confusion and ugly code.</h4>

 Many of the built-in Python functions just defer to the particular class's implementation.
 For instance, `len` just calls the `__len__` method.